maheshpalamuttath/WAHA-HTTP-API/README.md

 ## Prerequisites

-- Ubuntu server with sudo privileges
+- Debian/Ubuntu server with sudo privileges
 - WAHA instance running on port 3000 locally (adjust as per your setup)

 ## Step 1: Install Apache and Required Modules